junixbr/Ether/README.md

 # Ether

-**Ether** is an open-source pixel art color converter that lets you transform images according to a chosen color palette.
+**Ether** is an open-source pixel art color converter that lets you transform images (in very easy way) according to a chosen color palette.
 Whether you want your art to feel like it belongs on a Sega Master System, SNES, or your own custom palette, Ether makes it happen with accurate color mapping.

 ## ✨ Features
 - Convert any image to match a selected palette